ethereum/homestead-guide/old-docs-for-reference/main-wiki.rst/Dapp-using-Meteor.rst

 For an example see the
 `Ethereum-Wallet <https://github.com/ethereum/meteor-dapp-wallet>`__.

-Bundle your Ðapp
+Bundle your dapp
 ----------------

-To bundle your Ðapp into a local standalone file use `meteor-build-client <https://github.com/frozeman/meteor-build-client>`__:
+To bundle your dapp into a local standalone file use `meteor-build-client <https://github.com/frozeman/meteor-build-client>`__:

 .. code:: bash